4 Surprising Reasons Why You Should Be Taking Biotin Daily

 Beauty from within

-Codeage beauty Tonic includes a potent blend of beauty boosting biotin, an organic food blend to boost the body's natural production of collagen and whole food vitamins for added hair and nail beauty so you can look and feel at your best.*
+Codeage beauty Tonic includes a blend of beauty boost biotin, an organic food blend to help boost the body's natural production of collagen and whole food vitamins for hair and nail beauty so you can look and feel at your best.*

 Biotin also known as vitamin B7, has many important functions for our bodies.
 Biotin is water-soluble which means that the body does not store it.
 This is why you probably heard about many people taking biotin supplements for healthier hair, stronger nails and more youthful skin.
-Biotin is necessary for the function of several enzymes known as carboxylases.
-They participate in important metabolic pathways such as the production of glucose and fatty acids.
-This vitamin is essential for energy metabolism however there is no need to worry, biotin deficiency is quite rare.
-Additionally, folate is added to Codeage Beauty Tonic for our bodies to make DNA and for our cells to divide.
-Folate ie essential for women who are pregnant due to its health benefits of making red blood cells and repairing DNA. *
+Biotin may be necessary for the function of several enzymes known as carboxylases.
+They might participate in important metabolic pathways such as the production of glucose and fatty acids.
+This vitamin may be essential for energy metabolism however there is no need to worry, biotin deficiency is quite rare.
+Additionally, folate is added to Codeage Beauty Tonic.*

-Since biotin helps protect and promote healthy skin, hair and nails, vitamins C & E are also added for protection.
-You probably know that vitamin C does a lot of good for our bodies and even for the hair.
-Vitamin C is responsible for the synthesis of collagen in the body which helps to keep the skin looking young and flexible and promotes healthy hair growth and regeneration.
-Vitamin C is also an important antioxidant which prevents the damage of the hair follicles from free radicals.
-Vitamin C deficiency can result in hair loss, split ends and general illnesses.
+Since biotin may help protect and promote healthy skin, hair and nails, vitamins C & E are also added for protection.
+You probably know that vitamin C might do a lot of good for our bodies and even for the hair.
+Vitamin C may be responsible for the synthesis of collagen in the body which might help to keep the skin looking young and flexible and may promote healthy hair growth and regeneration.
+Vitamin C is also an important antioxidant which may prevent the damage of the hair follicles from free radicals.
+Vitamin C deficiency can result in hair loss, split ends and general illnesses.*

 As you can see, biotin is a vitamin that plays an integral role in your overall health and well-being.
 Many times when there is a physical or emotional health issue that we are dealing with, we discredit the power that vitamin deficiencies can have.
 By ensuring that we get enough of the essential vitamins and nutrients are body needs to fun properly, we can feel an overall sense of balance and vitality.